branko3000/cmlrpg/readme.md

 - enemyMaxHealth - the maximum amount of health the enemy can have.
 - xpGain - the amount of XP the current enemy is worth/the current goal yields.
 - enemyWeapon, enemyWeaponSound, enemyWeaponDamage, enemyArmor, enemyArmorSound, enemyAmmunition, enemyMaxAmmunition - equivalent to the values for player, just specific to the enemy instead of the player.
+- itemName - Name of the last item that was in the item pick up dialogue
+- itemPower - Power of the last item.
+Will be in the form of `X-Y` for weapons with the deviance used.
+- itemCapacity - Capacity of the last item, only relevant for weapons

 ### Enemys.js